nf-core/eager/docs/usage.md

 ### `--bam_analyse_mapped_only`

 This can be used to only keep mapped reads in the BAM file for downstream analysis.
-By default turned off, all reads are kept in the BAM file.
+By default turned off, where all reads are kept in the bam file.
 Unmapped reads are stored both in BAM and FastQ format e.g. for different downstream processing.

 ### `--bam_keep_all`